-In March 2019, the Board approved a share ownership policy for the directors of the Corporation.
+The Board has implemented a share ownership policy for the directors of the Corporation.
 All directors are required to own, at a minimum, two times their annual fee in common shares of the Corporation, based on the greater of cost and market value.
 Common shares and awards of restricted share units will count toward the share ownership requirement.
 The directors are required to attain this level within five years of implementation of the policy or within five years after becoming a director.
 Furthermore, if the annual retainer fees increase, directors will have an additional five years to attain the new required level.